vikas24012005/AI_RESUME_MAKER_AGILE_JURY/README.md

 Replace `feature-name` with a descriptive name for your changes.

-### 4. Make Your Changes
+### 4. Make Changes & Test Locally

-Modify the code and test your changes locally.
+Modify the code and ensure everything works as expected.

 ### 5. Commit Your Changes